Keisabadi

 Keisabadi is a type of dance performed in Odisha.
 This type of dance is performed only by men.
-During the dance, people sing in Sambalpuri.
-In every stanza, they shout "Haido!"
+During the dance, people sing in native Kosli language similar to Sambalpuri language.
+In every stanza, the dancers shout "Haido!"
 The dance is based on the love story of Radha and Krishna.
+The dancers hold sticks of two feet length and they tap and strike the sticks in rhythmic form in harmony with the tempo of the song.